SamsterBirdies/forts-vn/README.md

 ## Scene table
 The VN will play through a table containing data for each line.
+I recommend creating your own functions to help generate the background_table and sprites tables.
+This will make it less tedious.
 Below is an example scene table covering simple and complex entries:
 ```lua
 scene1 =